About GST Distribution

 - Commonwealth funded top-ups to the GST pool

-- transitional arrangements that phase implementation of the new equalisation benchmark and give states a no-worse off guarantee.
+- transitional arrangements giving states a no-worse off guarantee.

 How much does each state receive?

-The chart below illustrates the assessed state budgets per person for 2024-25.
+Figure 1 below illustrates the ‘assessed state budgets’ per person for 2025-26.
 The blue bar on the left shows the total assessed expenditure (expenses and investment) for each state.
+This is the Commission’s estimate of what the state needs to spend to provide the average level of services.
 The bar on the right shows the sum of: assessed own-source revenue; assessed net borrowing; Commonwealth payments; and revenue from the GST pool.

-Western Australia is assessed to have revenue per person greater than assessed expenditure per person.
-The revenue bar on the right is taller than the expenditure bar on the left.
+Under current economic conditions, Western Australia is assessed to have revenue per person greater than assessed expenditure per person.
+This means the revenue bar on the right is taller than the expenditure bar on the left.
 All other states are assessed to have slightly less revenue than expenditure.
+Note that this does not take account of any no worse off payments from the Commonwealth.

 Figure 1 State government assessed expenses, revenue and GST distribution.